OussamaSakini/Qatar-World-Cup-2022/README.md

-# FIFA WORLD CUP 2022 BETTING DASHBOARD
+# Qatar World Cup 2022

 This project was made with data from [FootApi](https://rapidapi.com/fluis.lacasse/api/footapi7).